-Located in the heart of the Maryland Park Lake District in Maryland Heights, the Centene Community Ice Center is an $83 million project funded through a public-private partnership with support from the City of Maryland Heights, St. Louis County and the State of Missouri.
+Located in the heart of the Maryland Park Lake District in Maryland Heights, Centene Community Ice Center and Saint Louis Music Park is an $83 million project funded through a public-private partnership with support from the City of Maryland Heights, St. Louis County, and the State of Missouri.

-The primary tenants and major capital partners of the Centene Community Ice Center include the St. Louis Blues, the St. Louis Blues Alumni, Lindenwood University, the St. Louis Blues AAA program, and the St. Louis Lady Cyclones.
-In addition to on-ice activity that extends beyond hockey, the facility offers sports medicine, therapy, training and other ancillary medical services through Mercy Rehabilitation in partnership with EXOS Training.
-Other tenants include Pure Hockey retail store and Elite Hockey Training Facility.
+The primary tenants and major capital partners of the Centene Community Ice Center include the St. Louis Blues, Lindenwood University, St. Louis Blues Alumni, the St. Louis Blues AAA program, and the St. Louis Lady Cyclones.
+In addition to on-ice activity that extends beyond hockey, the facility offers sports medicine, therapy, training, and other ancillary medical services through Mercy Rehabilitation in partnership with EXOS Training.
+Other tenants include TPH Academy, Pure Hockey retail store, 101 ESPN Radio, and more.

 - The volunteer-led St. Louis Legacy Ice Foundation worked with state and local governments, local ice sports organizations, and skating enthusiasts to create the new Centene Community Ice Center.

 - The Ice Center is comprised of four ice rinks for all ice sports, a strength and conditioning center, and skill development areas unlike any others in the St. Louis area.
 It includes spaces for public skating, training, and special events for athletes of all abilities.

 - Taking into consideration hockey is for everyone, all four rinks can be converted for Sled Hockey, with the Barn and Plager always being Sled Hockey Ready.
 Also, with the growth of female hockey, the facility features female centric locker room spaces.